 What’s not a healthy response to separation

-Relationship breakdown is a key factor in worsening family violence and depression.
+Relationship breakdown is a risk factor for worsening family violence and depression.
 (Some people can have an extreme response to separation, which can be dangerous to them, their partner or their family.)
 So, be familiar with the signs of an abnormal response to separation.
 And know when to get help.

 Anything that is an attempt to belittle, demoralise or punish a person is unhelpful, and in some cases may even be illegal (such as vandalising a car or other property).
 Regardless of how bad you feel after separation, it doesn’t help to: